 Fireworks Displays Pose a Safety Risk, Here’s How to Stay Safe

 Fireworks displays are synonymous with the month of July, and this week’s 4th of July holiday will bring families from all over the country together to celebrate Independence Day.
 Aside from gathering for BBQ and pool parties, the #1 activity families often participate in happens to be watching fireworks displays; whether at a private residence or attending a professional show.
-These intricate displays are meant to celebrate our country in a most dazzling fashion.
+These intricate displays are there to celebrate our country in a most dazzling fashion.
 While firework shows have always been one of the most anticipated summer events, it’s important to become educated on firework-safety, and understand why these displays are best left to the professionals.

 Shaked Law Firm puts safety first!